PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 By default, RBDESTINATION is set to zero in the Iridium Beacon code which disables message forwarding.
 To enable message forwarding, we need to change the RBDESTINATION to the RockBLOCK serial number of the Iridium Beacon Base.
 Messages from the beacon will then be sent by email as usual, but also automatically forwarded via a second
-Iridium message to the base so the base can track the beacon.
-You are charged for both messages.
+Iridium message to the base so the base can track the beacon. _You are charged for both messages._

 If the base software is not currently tracking any beacons, the Beacon Messaging pull-down menu will only contain a dummy entry for _RB0000000_.
 Click on that entry and a dialogue box will appear containing the text _RB0000000[INTERVAL=5]_.
 Delete all of the text and replace it with:
 - _RBxxxxx[RBDESTINATION=yyyyy][RBSOURCE=xxxxx]_

 where
 - _xxxxx_ is the RockBLOCK serial number of the 9603N _on the beacon_
 - _yyyyy_ is the RockBLOCK serial number of the 9603N _on the base_

 and then click OK.

 Make sure you include the square brackets.
 Any commands not enclosed in square brackets are ignored.

 The message will be sent from the 9603N on the base, through the Iridium network to the RockBLOCK Gateway.
 The RockBLOCK Gateway will then automatically forward the message back through the Iridium network to beacon _xxxxx_.
-Beacon _xxxxx_ will receive the new RBDESTINATION and RBSOURCE next time it wakes up and transmits a fix.
+Beacon _xxxxx_ will receive the new RBDESTINATION and RBSOURCE the next time it wakes up and transmits a fix.

 Now, each time beacon _xxxxx_ sends a message, it will be automatically prefixed with the serial number of the base (_RByyyyy_) and forwarded to the base through the RockBLOCK Gateway.